• Skip to primary navigation

 Tips for making the best Ukadiche Modak

 Frozen coconut: If fresh coconut is not available, you can use frozen coconut.
-I used frozen and the mixture looks like with long strands of coconut, but it works well.
-Ideal is fresh coconut, however this works if fresh is not available.
+I used frozen, and the mixture looks like it has long strands of coconut, but it works well.
+The ideal is fresh coconut; however, this works if fresh is not available.

 Preparing the day before: This stuffing can be made a couple of days in advance and refrigerated until ready to be used.